ialeinbach/tcp2p4u/README.md

 ## Usage

 Run `make` to compile.
-Run `make starter` to compile and create a starter Peer.
+Run `make peer` to compile and create a local Peer with `peerId = 0`.
 Run `make clean` to delete class files.
-Run `java Peer X &` to create a peer with a peerId of X.
-Run `java PeerRequester` with command line arguments to make requests to your locally hosted Peer.
+Run `java PeerRequester` with command line arguments to run peer commands.

-## Ports

-Port 8888 is used to communicate with your locally hosted Peer.
-Port 40000 is used to communicate with remote Peers.

-## Requests
+## Peer Commands

-`broadcast` is variadic and sends arguments joined by semicolons as a message to every Peer to which the locally hosted Peer is connected.
+`broadcast` sends arguments joined by semicolons as a message to every Peer to which the locally hosted Peer is connected.

 `stop` takes no arguments and terminates the locally hosted Peer.
 In its current state, this request may leave the network fractured.